hi021/pogstats/README.md

 This is a WIP back-end for [poggers](https://github.com/hi021/poggers) (also WIP), that:
 - scrapes data (scores, users) from the osu!
 API,
-- listens to the endpoint with all new osu! scores,
+- listens to the endpoint with all new osu! scores and beatmaps,
-- processes them and persists relevant osu! scores that make it on the leaderboard updating all stats along the way,
+- processes them and persists relevant osu! scores that make it on the leaderboard updating all user stats and leaderboards along the way,
+- once a day stores a snapshot of the leaderboard for historical charts,
 - hosts a websocket with updates about all scores, snipes, and players,
-- hosts an open JSON API for the poggers front-end with a bingibillion stats (docs will exist at some point...)
+- hosts an open RESTful API for the poggers front-end with a bingibillion stats (docs will exist at some point...)

 ## the why
 For years I've been running [poggers](https://poggers.moe) collecting historical data for osu! leaderboard rankings relying on osu!Stats' slow, unreliable, and limited API.\